Aditya-saxena12/Chatbot-AI-SpeechRecognition/README.md

 # Getting Started with Create React App

-(Advanced Version is on the way and will be uploaded by March 5th, 2024 & Advance features: It will behave totally like Siri or OK GOOGLE)
+(Advanced Version is on the way and will be uploaded by March 5th, 2024 & Advance features: It will take the command & perform the operations(added manually)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).